-Overview of the context and drivers of globalisation and management implications.
+An overview of the context and drivers of globalisation and the implications for organisations and individuals.

-Understanding culture and ways in which it influences management behaviour and practice.
+Introduces several approaches to understanding culture and the ways in which it influences management behaviour and practice

-The meanings and dimensions of culture and ways in which these differ between national and organisational contexts.
+Examines the meanings and dimensions of culture and the ways in which these differ between national and organisational contexts.

-Developing attitudes, competencies and behaviours to work effectively across cultures.
+Considers the knowledge, skills and attitudes necessary to work effectively across cultures.

-Developing and implementing frameworks and strategies to effectively manage and communicate effectively in culturally diverse settings.
+Examines the frameworks and strategies used to effectively manage and communicate effectively in culturally diverse settings.

-Developing and managing cross-cultural teams, managing a global workforce, motivating culturally diverse groups.
+Examines the theories and best practice for developing and managing cross-cultural teams, managing a global workforce and motivating culturally diverse groups.